 Exenatide is injected under the skin.
 You may be shown how to use injections at home.
 Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles and syringes.

-Exenatide is usually injected twice a day, before the morning and evening meal.
-You must use this medicine within 60 minutes (1 hour) before eating the meal.
-Your exenatide doses should be given at least 6 hours apart.
-Do not use exenatide after eating a meal.
+Byetta is usually injected twice a day, before the morning and evening meal.
+You must use Byetta within 60 minutes (1 hour) before eating the meal.
+Your Byetta doses should be given at least 6 hours apart.
+Do not use Byetta after eating a meal.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
 Visit your doctor regularly.